vikinganalytics/daeploy/docs/source/content/special_usecases/ui_streamlit.rst

 .. literalinclude:: ../../../../examples/streamlit_service/app.sh

-When a Daeploy service is deployed it will at the environment variable ``APP_SCRIPT`` to decide which file should be run on start-up.
+When a Daeploy service is deployed it will look for the environment variable ``APP_SCRIPT`` to decide which file should be run on start-up.
 It is `service.py` by default but it can be changed by modifying the value of ``APP_SCRIPT`` in `.s2i/environment`: